bact/spdx-3-model/serialization/jsonld.md

 ## Context file

-The SPDX organization provides a global JSON-LD @context file that MUST be used universally for all SPDX JSON-LD files of a given SPDX version.
+The SPDX organization provides a global JSON-LD @context file that shall be used universally for all SPDX JSON-LD files of a given SPDX version.

 The context is available under <https://spdx.org/rdf/3.0/spdx-context.jsonld>